Importance of Silence Practice

 Pick up your note copy and use the first 10 minutes to write your short-term, medium-term, and long-term goals.
 Then, dedicate the next 10-minute set to assessing your progress on the goals you set the previous day.

 When you write your goals down, you are forced to be very clear about what you want to accomplish.
-When you do this every morning, you are waking up to those goals, ask questions about your progress, and recalibrate your plans if needed.
+When you do this every morning, you wake up to those goals, ask questions about your progress, and recalibrate your plans if needed.
 This will motivate you to focus on moving forward and complete the tasks necessary for achieving whatever success looks like to you.

 Use the final 10 minutes to take note of any unmet goals (especially short-term or daily goals) and assess the reasons why you have not achieved them.
 The events of tomorrow develop from what you do today, so understanding yesterday is the key to shaping tomorrow.